condor-the-bird/tondev/docs/SDK/Client Libraries/Library Modules.md

 If an optional `keyPair` parameter is specified, the input message is signed and accompanied with a public key.
 So, the contract can perform authorization using a verifiable public key passed to it.

+ In addition to the `output` field the `run` method returns the transaction field which contains a related transaction object.
+This object contains an id of the transaction and a subset of transaction attributes, such as` tr_type status out_msgs block_id now aborted storage { status_change } compute { compute_type skipped_reason success exit_code } action { success valid result_code no_funds }`.
+The example below uses the transaction field.

 ### Running  locally

 Cases are when all a contract function does is calculate some data based on the current contract state and return the calculation result.
 In these cases we do not need the standard sequence to run a contract.
 Instead, the following steps are taken: